You Tube – Water Bombers by Alan Simmons

 Douglas DC-6 Four engine propeller driven water bombers with 2,800 gallon tanks.

-Mc Donnell Douglas DC-10 Super Tanker One of the largest water bombers.
+DC-10 Air Tanker One of the largest and fastest water bombers.

 Eurocopter EC 120 Light helicopter that has been used in Canada, France, and the U.S. as water bombers equipped with a Bambi bucket.